Invertibility, Often

 \begin{proof} If $\{ A_i \}$ were a sequence of Borel sets with diameter tending to zero but with measures at least $\ep$, then for any limit point $x$, every neighborhood would have measure at least $\ep$ and so $x$ would be an atom.

-\end{proof} A Cantor measure space map $f : (X,\mu) \to (Y,\nu)$ is a continuous map from $X$ to $Y$ which preserves measure.
+\end{proof} A Cantor measure space map $T : (X,\mu) \to (Y,\nu)$ is a continuous map from $X$ to $Y$ which preserves measure.
 To see that measure is preserved, it suffices to check:

-If $f$ is a measure space map with $f$ a homeomorphism, then $f^{-1}$ satisfies (\ref{eq4.01}) and so $f$ is a measure space isomorphism.
-Notice that if continuous maps $f_1, f_2 : X \to Y$ are equal ae, then they are equal everywhere because $\{ x : f_1(x) \not= f_2(x) \}$ is an open set and so has positive measure if it is nonempty.
-Thus, conversely, if $f : (X,\mu) \to (Y,\nu)$ is a Cantor measure space isomorphism, then $f$ is a homeomorphism from $X$ to $Y$.
+If $T$ is a Cantor measure space map with $T$ a homeomorphism, then $T^{-1}$ satisfies (\ref{eq4.01}) and so $T$ is a Cantor measure space isomorphism.
+Notice that if continuous maps $T_1, T_2 : X \to Y$ are equal a.e., then they are equal everywhere because $\{ x : T_1(x) \not= T_2(x) \}$ is an open set and so has positive measure if it is nonempty.
+Thus, conversely, if $T : (X,\mu) \to (Y,\nu)$ is a Cantor measure space isomorphism, then $T$ is a homeomorphism from $X$ to $Y$.

-Since $f^{-1}(Y) = X$, the existence of such a map requires $\mu(X) = \nu(Y)$.
-Furthermore, $f(X) = Y$ because $\nu$ is full and so $f(X)$ meets every nonempty open subset.
-Thus, $f$ is necessarily surjective. \begin{df} For a Cantor measure space $(X,\mu)$ the clopen values set $S(\mu)$ is defined by \end{df}

-\begin{prop} (a) If $(X,\mu)$ is a Cantor measure space, then $S(\mu)$ is a countable, dense subset of $[0,\mu(X)]$ which contains the endpoints.
+Since $T^{-1}(Y) = X$, the existence of such a map requires $\mu(X) = \nu(Y)$.
+Furthermore, $T(X) = Y$ because $\nu$ is full and so $T(X)$ meets every nonempty open subset.
+Thus, $T$ is necessarily surjective. \begin{df} For a Cantor measure space $(X,\mu)$ the \emph{clopen values set} $S(\mu)$ is defined by \end{df} \begin{prop} (a) If $(X,\mu)$ is a Cantor measure space, then $S(\mu)$ is a countable, dense subset of $[0,\mu(X)]$ which contains the endpoints.

-(b) If $f : (X,\mu) \to (Y,\nu)$ is a Cantor measure space map, then $S(\nu) \subset S(\mu)$ with equality if $f$ is an isomorphism. \end{prop}
+(b) If $T : (X,\mu) \to (Y,\nu)$ is a Cantor measure space map, then $S(\nu) \subset S(\mu)$ with equality if $T$ is an isomorphism. \end{prop}

 \begin{proof} (a) Given $\ep > 0$ and $\d > 0$ from Lemma \ref{lem4.01} we choose $\{A_1, \dots, A_n \}$ is a clopen partition with $d$-mesh less than $\d$ then

 is an increasing sequence in $[0,\mu(X)]$ with $a_n - a_{n-1} < \ep$ for $n = 1, \dots, n$.
 As $\ep$ was arbitrary, it follows that $S(\mu)$ is dense.
 It is clearly countable.